Generative AI is changing the way data scientists work — and the way businesses think.

 More efficient prototyping of models

-Increased accessibility to advanced analytics for non-coders
+Increased accessibility to advanced analytics for non-coder

-And while AI can streamline workflows, it also raises the bar.
 “The quality of your insight is much more readily obvious,” Adler notes.
 “You have to be a deeper expert in your field.
 You have to really understand the area you’re operating in and have great conceptual thinking.”

 Real Business Applications